Courant–Snyder parameters: Ellipse equation

 The other three coefficients, $\alpha$, $\beta$, and $\gamma$, are the CS parameters.
 As this ellipse is an instantaneous plot of the positions and velocities of the particles at one point in the accelerator, these values will vary with time.
-Since there are only two independent variables, x and x', and the emittance is constant, only two of the CS parameters are independent.
+Since there are only two independent variables per particle, x and x', and the emittance (however defined) is constant, only two of the CS parameters are independent.
 The relationship between the three parameters is given by:

 Derivation for periodic systems

 In addition to treating the CS parameters as an empirical description of a collection of particles in phase space, it is possible to derive them based on the equations of motion of particles in electromagnetic fields.

 Equation of motion

 In a strong focusing accelerator, transverse focusing is primarily provided by quadrupole magnets.
 The linear equation of motion for transverse motion parallel to an axis of the magnet is:

 where $k(z)$ is the focusing coefficient, which has units of length−2, and is only nonzero in a quadrupole field.
 (Note that x is used throughout this explanation, but y could be equivalently used with a change of sign for k.
 The longitudinal coordinate, z, requires a somewhat different derivation.)

 Assuming $k(z)$ is periodic, for example, as in a circular accelerator, this is a differential equation with the same form as the Hill differential equation.
-The solution to this equation is a pseudo harmonic oscillator:
+The solution to this equation is a pseudo harmonic oscillator called betatron oscillations:

 where A(z) is the amplitude of oscillation, $\phi(z)$ is the "betatron phase" which is dependent on the value of $k(z)$, and $\phi_o$ is the initial phase.
 The amplitude is decomposed into a position dependent part $\beta$ and an initial value $A_o$, such that:

 (It is important to remember that ' continues to indicated a derivative with respect to position along the direction of travel, not time.)